redhat-cip/edeploy/README.rst

 enables more debugging, the start of an ssh server on the configured system and the launch of an interactive shell at the end of the installation.

+Please note that RSERV_PORT and HTTP_PORT are given here as an example to override the default settings 831 & 80 respectively.
+Unless you run the rsync server or the http server on a very particular setup, don't use this variables.

 CGI script
 ++++++++++